r0901651/IoT-Groepsproject/README.md

 ## Green LED (box)
 > [!NOTE]
-> LED's are wired with a 220Ω resistor.
+> The LED's are wired with a 220Ω resistor.

 | Pin    | Color  | Connection (Pi) |
 |--------|--------|-----------------|